Photo: depositphotos.com

 About PolyU School of Hotel and Tourism Management

 The School is driven by the need to serve its industry and academic communities through the advancement of education and dissemination of knowledge.
-With a strong international team of 90 faculty members from 20 countries and regions around the world, the SHTM offers programmes at levels ranging from undergraduate to doctoral degrees.
+With a strong international team of over 90 faculty members from 21 countries and regions around the world, the SHTM offers programmes at levels ranging from undergraduate to doctoral degrees.
 Through Hotel ICON, the School's groundbreaking teaching and research hotel and a vital aspect of its paradigm-shifting approach to hospitality and tourism education, the SHTM is advancing teaching, learning and research, and inspiring a new generation of passionate, pioneering professionals to take their positions as leaders in the hospitality and tourism industry.

-Website: https://www.polyu.edu.hk/shtm/
+Website: https://www.polyu.edu.hk/shtm/.

 Pauline Ngan